 We recommend a minimum wheel size of 6.5 inches for dwarf and Roborovski hamsters and at least 8 inches for larger hamsters, including Syrian hamsters.

 It’s really important that you don’t use a hamster wheel that is too small for your pet.
 The larger a wheel is, the less the hamster has to arch its back and the more similar it is to running on flat ground in the wild.

 Running with an arched back is very bad for a hamster’s health.
 If you ever see your hamster arching their back while running then you should buy a larger hamster wheel for them as soon as possible.

 Are hamster wheels noisy?

-Remember though… hamsters are often active at night.
-So if your hamster wheel is noisy, you’ll probably be disturbed by their running just when you want to sleep!
+Hamsters are often active at night, so if your hamster wheel is noisy, you’ll probably be disturbed by their running just when you want to sleep!

 Although it may be tempting to avoid putting a hamster wheel in your hamster’s cage – or to remove it if it gets too loud – this is definitely not a good idea.
-As we’ve already explained, a hamster wheel is an important part of your hamster’s physical and psychological health.
+A hamster wheel is important to your hamster’s physical and psychological health.